CosmicMind/Graph/README.md

 <a name="json"></a>
 ## JSON

 JSON is a widely used format for serializing data.
-GraphKit comes with a JSON toolset.
+Graph comes with a JSON toolset.
 Below are some examples of its usage.

 ```swift
 // Serialize Dictionary.